Seyed Massoud Mousavi Ardabili

 Prof. Akbar Komijani

-The Semi-annual Journal of “Economic Studies and Policies” is a journal with anonymous (closed) refereeing system that is published for free to promote economic concepts in Iran and reflects the existing views, also for easy access.
+The Semi-annual Journal of “Economic Studies and Policies” is a journal with anonymous (closed) refereeing system that is published for free to promote economic concepts in Iran, reflect the existing views and access easily.
 It publishes articles free of cost.
 All costs related to the compilation, preparation and publication of articles are covered by MU.
-The journal is published in both print and digital editions and once every two seasons, and articles are accepted in Persian and English and they are reviewed.
+The journal is published in both print and digital editions once every two seasons; articles are accepted in Persian and English and they are reviewed.
 The minimum time to review articles in “Economic Studies and Policies” will be eight weeks.

 The Effect of Economic Markets Efficiency on the Bilateral Trade of Iran and the Selected Countries of the Organization for Economic Co-operation and Development